ChallexRetriever/iOS-18.2/README.md

   <h2>Overview</h2>

 Challex Retriever is an innovative, user-friendly solution that allows users to install jailbreak apps, tweaks, themes, and jailbreak tools directly onto their iOS 18.2 devices.
 Without the need for complex command-line tools or jailbreaking techniques, Challex Retriever provides a seamless experience through its unique progress bar interface, where users simply slide to the left to install their desired packages.<br><br>
-Whether you're a seasoned jailbreak enthusiast or new to the community, Challex Retriever makes installing custom apps and tweaks a breeze.<br>
+Whether you're a seasoned jailbreak enthusiast or new to the community, Challex Retriever makes installing custom apps and tweaks a breeze.<br><hr>

 <h3>Features:</h3>